Recent Progress: No Change

-Before the Chesapeake Bay Program can increase the knowledge and capacity of local elected officials to protect the Chesapeake Bay, the partnership must determine how many local governments are participating in restoration activities and what their local elected officials know about the watershed.
-To this end, a survey of the baseline level of knowledge of local elected officials will be administered in 2019.
+However, before the Chesapeake Bay Program can report progress, the partnership must determine how many local governments are participating in restoration activities and what their local elected officials know about the watershed.
+To this end, a survey of the baseline level of knowledge of local elected officials will be administered in the future.

 Local elected officials have diverse experiences, values and agendas, and the communities they serve range in resource capacity.
 Increasing officials’ knowledge about the Chesapeake Bay and drawing clear links between watershed health and local priorities will engage those officials who haven’t yet committed to our restoration work.
 Creating and nurturing a culture of excellence among these officials will showcase their work and provide easy access to models that officials can adapt and replicate in their own communities.